Wave propagation and transformation in the frame of magnetohydrodynamics with a vortex electric field: Discussion and Conclusions

+The conclusions about the wave transformation in the medium with changing conductivity is clearly visible in many cases.
+In Figs. \ref{fig:case2r}, \ref{fig:alf1r}, where there are regions with only static perturbations, the wave transformation does not occur.
+The evident cases are connected with transformation of rapid MHD wave into the electromagnetic one, perpendicular to the uniform magnetic field, and Alfven into electromagnetic, along the magnetic field, at propagation in the direction of decreasing conductivity parameter.
+We have shown, that transformation of MHD into EM wave may happen only in a highly magnetized plasma with $a > a_{thr}$.

+We used here the classic MHD description of the continuous media like it was done also in FMHD by \cite{mcgre}.
+The matter involved into the consideration cold be plasma, metal, possibly liquid, for a highly conducting media.
+Very resistive materials could be cold neutral gas, transparent dielectric, like glass or plastic.
+Very cold and relatively dense gas clouds, $"$dark$"$ and $"$black$"$ ones are observed in the Galaxy, see e.g. \cite{rr,cloud,gwl}.
+These clouds consist of the neutral gas, and contain large scale magnetic fields.
+New stars are continuously produced in these clouds due to action of the gravitational instability.
+Collision of a rapid plasma wind from pulsars or blue supergiant stars with such cold magnetized cloud should lead to formation a very long electromagnetic wave, propagating through the cloud.
+To describe this phenomena the full non-linear MHDE set of equations should be used.

+The MHDE system of equations, can be applied to mildly relativistic magnetized jets from magnetically-driven core-collapse supernovae \cite{takiwaki2009}), and for further evolution of a supernova remnant.

+Similar process could be imitated in a laboratory, as a collision of the rapid particle beam with a magnetized gas reservoir filled with a cold neutral low density gas.
+Collision of a similar beam may happen with a glass wall, in presence of a magnetic field, producing electromagnetic wave, which may appear in the opposite side, crossing the glass layer.

+Transformation of waves with producing of electromagnetic radiation by collision of plasma beam with a magnetic wall, with consideration of different physical processes, was investigated, for example, in the works of \cite{Usov} and \cite{Umeda2011}.

-The EMHD equations describe both hydrodynamic and electromagnetic phenomena in the situation when the velocity of the matter remains non-relativistic.
-It may be applied to phenomena in the X-ray pulsars and in some AGN's.
-For description of the behavior in relativistic jets it is necessary to apply special relativistic equations of the fluid motion.
+The MHDE equations describe both hydrodynamic and electromagnetic phenomena in the situation when the velocity of the matter are non-relativistic.
+For description of the behaviour in relativistic jets it is necessary to apply relativistic (Special Relativity) equations of the fluid motion.

+However, MHDE equations can be applied to accretion phenomena in X-ray pulsars \cite{al1976}, and other flows around neutron stars, white dwarfs, and black holes.
+They could be applied for description of processes in AGN \cite{lov}, with magnetically driven jets , where the velocity of the fluid and the speed of sound remain non-relativistic.
+With account of the displacement current, the dispersion equation for the Alfven mode is valid for arbitrary small density and arbitrary large magnetic field.
+In these limits the Alfven wave is transformed into the electromagnetic one.
+This property was used for construction of the universal numerical scheme in the frame of MHDE, by McGregor \& Robinson \cite{mcgre}, under the name FMHD.

+The summary of our results about wave transformation, originated in regions with high conductivity, during their propagation into regions with low conductivity, across the magnetic field, include three types of behaviour, depending on a magnetization of the flow.